Characterization of non-linear Besov spaces: Three equivalent norms on vector-valued Besov spaces

 such that $\operatorname{re} \circ \operatorname{ext} = \text{id}$, where $\text{id}$ is the identity on $B^s_{p,q}((0,1);E)$.
 While this extension theorem is usually formulated for scalar valued Besov functions, its proof naturally carries over to the vector-valued case, see e.g. \cite[Theorem~2.2]{Rychkov1999}.
 Since it holds also for any $s \in \R$, $0<p,q\le \infty$ and any Lipschitz domain $\Omega \subset \R^n$ for $n \ge 1$, we derive that

-Note that the concepts atomic (wavelet or spline) expansions also carry over by restriction, that is, one only takes into account the atoms whose support has a overlap with $(0,1)$.
+Note that the concepts of atomic (wavelet or spline) expansions also carry over by restriction, that is, one only takes into account the atoms whose support has an overlap with $(0,1)$.
 In particular, every function $f \in B^s_{p,q}((0,1);E)$ with $0<s<1$ and $p,q \in [1,\infty]$ admits a Lip-atomic representation

 where $a_{j,m}$ are Lip-atoms according to Definition~\ref{def: Lip-atom} and $\lambda =(\lambda_{j,m})_{j\ge 0,m=0,\dots,2^j}$ satisfies that $\|\lambda | b_{p,q}\|<\infty$.
 Finally, if additionally $s > 1/p$, then $f \in B^s_{p,q}((0,1);E)$ is a continuous function and therefore $f(0)$ and $f(1)$ are well-defined.
 In this case we will use the notation $ B^s_{p,q}([0,1];E)$ for the $E$-valued Besov spaces on $(0,1)$.